 The engine arrived on the KWVR in June 1975 and was placed in store at Oakworth until July 1978 whilst work on 75078 was completed.
 78022 was then completely stripped down before rebuilding the locomotive commenced in 1981 and was completed in 1991.
 As part of the restoration a new tender tank was purchased at a cost of £4,000.
 78022 finally returned to steam operations on the KWVR in 1992 having cost about £70,000.

-In an attempt to improve the performance of the engine it was fitted with a Giesl ejector for a twelve month period.
+In an attempt to improve the performance of the engine it was fitted with a Giesl ejector for a twelve month period in 1995.
 This was a controversial decision and whilst operating on a line of only five miles it made little difference and was considered not to improve the looks of the locomotive.

-Following the expiry of the boiler certificate the locomotive was placed on static display in the museum at Oxenhope.
+Following the expiry of the boiler certificate at the end of 2000 the locomotive was placed on static display in the museum at Oxenhope.

 In 2014 78022 was moved to Haworth and following the returning of 75078 to steam in February 2015 work commenced on returning 78022 to steam again.
 The boiler and wheelsets (which require new tyres) are being repaired by Riley & Sons at Heywood.
 The cost undertaking the overhaul is estimated to be about £200,000.